 CellBoundary is a core module class that describes the boundary of each cell in a cellular space (Figure 18).
 Unlike CellSpace, CellBoundary is not a compulsory class.
 It is only required when Edge instances exist in the model.
-CellBoundary contains the following attributes:
+CellBoundary contains the following properties:

 cellBoundaryGeom (CellBoundaryGeometryType)